-1. The course instructor should discuss with the cooperating teacher any situation felt to be interfering with the teacher candidate's development during field experience.
-Dependent on the circumstances, the instructor can opt to bring the concern directly to Mrs. Darden, Mrs. Costner, or the program coordinator.

-2. The course instructor should notify Mrs. Darden, Mrs. Costner, or the program coordinator if he/she feels the teacher candidate is in a placement that is non-conducive to the field experience.
-Mrs. Darden or Mrs. Costner will contact the appropriate administrator at the cooperating teacher's school, conduct site observations, talk with the cooperating teacher to clarify roles and responsibilities, and will offer support.

-3. In collaboration with the course instructor and school administrator, a decision regarding a change in placement is made.
+- 1. The course instructor should discuss with the cooperating teacher any situation felt to be interfering with the teacher candidate's development during field experience.
+Dependent on the circumstances, the instructor can opt to bring the concern directly to the Director of Clinical Placements and Educator Licensure, or the program coordinator. - 2.
+The course instructor should notify the Director of Clinical Experiences and Educator Licensure, or the program coordinator if he/she feels the teacher candidate is in a placement that is non-conducive to the field experience.
+The Director of Clinical Experiences and Educator Licensure will contact the appropriate administrator at the cooperating teacher's school, conduct site observations, talk with the cooperating teacher to clarify roles and responsibilities, and will offer support. - 3.
+In collaboration with the course instructor and school administrator, a decision regarding a change in placement is made.